 Learn something new every day More Info... by email

 Chair rails are often used in conjunction with another once functional but now largely decorative detail known as wainscoting.
-Wainscoting features large panels installed over the lower section of a wall, with chair rail molding positioned between 24 and 48 inches above the ground for additional protection and visual interest.
+Wainscoting features large panels installed over the lower section of a wall, with the molding positioned between 24 and 48 inches above the ground for additional protection and visual interest.
 Some homeowners now install chair rails by themselves without the wainscoting, then either leave the wall a single color or paint the lower section a darker color to simulate wainscoting.

 There are instructional materials and videos which can guide a homeowner through the process of installing chair rails.
 The first step generally involves measuring the entire linear length of the walls which will receive the molding.
 Experts suggest purchasing at least 10% more material than required in order to account for mistakes and waste.
-The chair rail molding can either be miter cut to join together in corners, or corner blocks can be installed to allow for straight butt joints.
+The molding can either be miter cut to join together in corners, or corner blocks can be installed to allow for straight butt joints.